Non-governmental Research-related Agreements

 |Legacy Policy Number:||6-14|

-- POLICYCollege Deans, the Director of DBI, and, with written approval, heads of other academic units which report directly to the Provost or Vice Provost for Research at the University of Delaware have the authority to enter into and administer certain contracts/agreements that have total dollar amounts up to $50,000.
+College Deans, the Director of DBI, and, with written approval, heads of other academic units which report directly to the Provost or Vice President for Research, Scholarship and Innovation have the authority to enter into and administer certain contracts/agreements that have total dollar amounts up to $50,000.
 This authority is limited as follows:

 - The proposed agreement must not require compliance with federal regulations either directly or indirectly (which includes federal and state “flow-through” funds).
 The college or other academic unit is responsible for confirming that no federal funds are used in support of the project.